vibhorkum/pg18book/coding_conventions.md

 /*
 =================================================================
 This schema define the product reference data.
 The tables are:
-- product_category, e.g., pants, shirts, polos, sweaters
+- category, e.g., pants, shirts, polos, sweaters
-- product brand, e.g., Boss, Levis, The Gap, ...
+- brand, e.g., Boss, Levis, The Gap, ...
 - product, e.g., a blue shirt from Boss
 - product prices with information about currency, geography and date range when the pice was applicable